TUM-DataTagger/DataTagger-backend/README.md

 * Run migrations: `docker compose run --rm restapi python manage.py migrate`
 * Undo/Revert migration: `docker compose run --rm restapi python manage.py migrate <app> <number-of-last-migration-file>`

-#### Language dependent contents
+#### Language-dependent contents
-The app supports different contents for de and en by default.
+The app supports different content for de and en by default.
 Extend the LANGUAGES setting in base.py and create a new folder in /app/locale to add a new language package to manage contents for.

 * Create translations: `docker compose run --rm restapi python manage.py makemessages`